Settlement Tools for Small and Midsize Law Firms

 Many large law firms establish firm-wide QSFs to manage their settlements in an efficient, sophisticated manner.
 Established by a single court order, a firm-wide QSF stays open for the entire firm to use for an unlimited number of cases.
 Firm-wide QSFS allow for greater flexibility than an individually-ordered QSF for single claimant or multiple claimant cases.
 But firm-wide QSFs are not just available to big law firms.
 In fact, there is no reason why small and midsize law firms cannot have their own fund to unlock this level of settlement planning.

 As with QSFs, fee deferrals are not only for “white shoe” law firms.
-By utilizing in a firm-wide qualified settlement fund, solo practitioners and family law firms can access the most powerful financial tools available to trial lawyers.
-Any sized fee can be placed within a qualified settlement fund (there are no minimums or maximums), and multiple fees can be pooled together for a single deferral strategy.
+By utilizing in a firm-wide QSF, solo practitioners and family law firms can access the most powerful financial tools available to trial lawyers.
+Any sized fee can be placed within it (there are no minimums or maximums), and multiple fees can be pooled together for a single deferral strategy.
 At Milestone, we regularly set up these arrangements for smaller law firms and sole practitioners.

-What it all boils down to is this: qualified settlement funds and fee deferrals are the premier tools for law firms in the 21st century – no matter their size.
+What it all boils down to is this: QSFs and fee deferrals are the premier tools for law firms in the 21st century – no matter their size.
 The additional planning time they afford can be a great benefit to both trial attorneys and their clients.
 If you’re interested in learning more about this option, give Milestone a call.